What is happiness about?

 I stumbled upon this question again and again in my current term paper on “status goods”.
 Status goods are products that we buy primarily because they give us prestige and status.
-Thus, the new Chanel handbag, the new BMW or the yacht is a status symbol, which is often associated by the buyers with happiness.
+Thus, the new Chanel handbag, the new BMW, or the yacht is a status symbol, which is often associated with the buyers with happiness.
 But how can one measure happiness and satisfaction at all?
 And do status symbols make us really happy?

 Are our genes to blame?

 In fact, there are indications that many of our genes are also preprogrammed for our sense of happiness.
 In a recent study, researchers show that the processing of the messenger substance serotonin, which is one of our happiness hormones, makes up a large part of the feeling of happiness.
 We can hardly influence this with our way of life.
 This is a small component of our sense of happiness.
 But, a disorder is unlikely and often leads to depression.
 Situation-dependent factors such as our way of life have a very important and strong influence on our well-being.